Freiling87/CCU/CCU/Scratchpad.md

 ###			C	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
 - Trying calling SetDirection() after these both
   - DW
+- Depending on how many frames it shows up in, you could try PressedLoadDirectionList() and send input to that.
+It might even be sub-frame so the user might not tell the difference.
+  - Pilot this route on a single direction, to see the difference.
 ###			C	F9 - Quickload
 - This is still occurring after unpredictable intervals:
 	[Debug  :CCU_P_LevelEditor]     Attempting Quickload: